New in V5Pro is the addition of the Radium Sampler and it can be called up in the Windows menu or by inserting that option in the the toolbar.

 Assuming your modulator is active(green light to the left of it in the Modulation pane), hitting a MIDI key within the range will create a sharp pitch fall.
 Take the envelope and create a steep incline up and replay you file and hold the key…it should then pitch up after the pitch down.
 Let’s add an LFO.
 Add another modulator, and select LFO 1.
 LFOs create a pulsing oscillation effect.
 Do the same thing you did before and in the envelopes pane click to both enable the LFO1 option and play around with the envelope itself to determine how the pulsing will work.
 Now assign it to the Phaser effect’s FEEDBACK control.
 Make sure your effects are turned on as the Phaser effect is turned on (red colour notes it is on).
 Play the file and you will see a phaser being modulated by the envelope you created applied to your sound.
 This is just an introduction.
 It would be impossible to over all the permutation this allows so experimenting on your part will likely yield more learning.

-The amplitude and pitch envelope are tracked to the sample position.
 So if you want the volume to drop out a specific position just draw it in, much like clip automation.
 Same with pitch.
-In the example given above, a tracking envelope was assignged to the live pitch for demo purposes, but its much easier to draw it in with the Pitch Envelope.
+In the example given above, a tracking envelope was assigned to the live pitch for demo purposes, but its much easier to draw it in with the Pitch Envelope.
 If you assign a LFO to a modulator and the LFO is set to retrigger on note on, the owner of the LFO is the last note played for that slot.

 To get rid of a point on the envelope, hold Control and click on it.
 To curve a point, hold OPT down and drag between two points to curve the envelope.

 The Effects area, apart from being a destination for a modulator includes 12 sound design oriented effects that can be added to any slot independently.
 In other words, each slot can have its own independent set of effects without having to have any modulation assigned.